-Most of the tourist stores and restaurants are located along the embarcadero.
-Stores sell everything from sea shells to fine art.
-The Embarcadero is also where you can rent kayaks, book a harbor or whale watching tour.
+Most of the tourist stores and restaurants are located along the Embarcadero.
+Stores sell everything from seashells to fine art.
+The Embarcadero is also where you can rent kayaks, book a harbor tour, or go whale watching.

 Giovanni’s Fresh Fish Market is a local favorite and serves up some of the best seafood along the central coast.
 Another excellent choice is The Great American Fish Company which has a mesquite grill in a window where you can watch your fish being cooked.

-Morro Bay has a beautiful campground at Morro Bay State Park with 126 campsites.
-The campground is adjacent to the bay with a nearby boat launch and Museum of Natural History.
+- Morro Bay State Park – The campground is adjacent to the bay with a nearby boat launch and Museum of Natural History.